spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/05-backup-restore.md

 ## Create a Cluster Backup

-Backups can be scheduled or initiated in an on demand basis during cluster creation as well as can be scheduled for a running cluster.
+Backups can be scheduled or initiated in an on-demand basis during cluster creation as well as can be scheduled for a running cluster.
 The following information is required for configuring a cluster backup:

 1. **Backup Prefix / Backup Name**:
   * For scheduled backup, a name will be generated internally, add a prefix of our choice to append with the generated name.
-  * For an on demand backup, a name of user choice can be used.
+  * For an on demand Backup, a name of user choice can be used.

-2. Select the backup location.
+2. Select the Backup location.

 3. **Backup Schedule**: Create a backup schedule of your choice from the drop-down, applicable only to scheduled backups.